How long does an import take?

 - Authorize ClickUp to import your tasks on Asana's website

 After authorizing ClickUp to import your Asana data, you'll be presented with three steps.

 On the left side, you'll see all projects from Asana.

 You have 3 options for importing Asana projects into ClickUp.
 Basically, you're just importing Asana projects into new ClickUp projects.
-Your choices are to import them into a new Space or an existing Space.
-Read more about ClickUp hierarchy to understand Spaces and Projects in ClickUp.
+Your choices are to import them into a new Space, or into an existing Space.
+Read more about the ClickUp hierarchy to understand Spaces and Projects in ClickUp.